-Home / Projects / Shellfish Revolution / North Pine River Shellfish Research
+Home / Programs / Shellfish Revolution / North Pine River Shellfish Research

 Researchers from the University of the Sunshine Coast are hoping to uncover a nature-based solution to the problem of nitrogen in Australia’s waterways with a pioneering research trial at the North Pine River, north of Brisbane.